-Each virtual channel is assigned a quality of service (QoS), that determines which of several virtual channels put forward for arbitration will gain access to the SpaceFibre link and be able to send a data frame.
-Possible QoS include round robin or fair arbitration, priority arbitration, bandwidth reservation and scheduled arbitration.
+Each virtual channel is assigned some quality of service (QoS) parameters that determines which of several virtual channels put forward for arbitration will gain access to the SpaceFibre link and be able to send a data frame.
+Possible QoS include priority, bandwidth reservation and scheduled arbitration.
 The QoS for a specific virtual channel is configurable.